booch/presentations/proposals/RailsConf/2022/The Web: Not Just HTML, CSS, and JavaScript.md

 We'll explore the different layers of Internet network traffic.
 We'll dig in deep on HTTP, the language web servers and web browsers use to communicate.
-We'll practice using several tools to troubleshoot web traffic.
+We'll practice using several tools to view and troubleshoot web traffic between our Rails server and the browser.

 Details (outlines, outcomes, intended audience, etc.)